karmacoma/lisk-rake/README.md

 Balance:           1244.4791879 100.0 (-)
 ```

-#### Mining Info
+#### Forging Info

-Mining information can be optionally disabled either permanently through CryptiKit's configuration file or at runtime from the command line.
+Forging information can be optionally disabled either permanently through CryptiKit's configuration file or at runtime from the command line.
 When disabled CryptiKit will only check whether a node has forging enabled.

-* To disable mining info permanently via the configuration file.
-Open config.yml and change ```mining_info: enabled``` to: ```mining_info: disabled```.
+* To disable forging info permanently via the configuration file.
+Open config.yml and change ```forging_info: enabled``` to: ```forging_info: disabled```.
-* To disable mining info optionally at runtime use: ```rake check_nodes mining_info=disabled```.
+* To disable forging info optionally at runtime use: ```rake check_nodes forging_info=disabled```.

 > NOTE:
-> Mining information will be automatically disabled unless specfically enabled through CryptiKit's configuration file or at runtime from the command line.
+> Forging information will be automatically disabled unless specfically enabled through CryptiKit's configuration file or at runtime from the command line.

 ### Commands